 And hey, there’s no shame in this game.
 Or at least, there shouldn’t be.

-But unfortunately, many people who are depressed don’t like to talk about it.
+But unfortunately, many people who are struggling with depression don’t like to talk about it.
 Much of that has to do with the stigma that still surrounds mental health issues.

 If you’re feeling depressed and don’t want to talk about it, it’s somewhat understandable.
 But it’s not healthy.
 And if you’re trying to help a friend who is depressed, their radio silence can be immensely frustrating.
 Here’s why so many people aren’t talking about depression.